LeonidSavtchenko/Arachne/README.md

 ## Documentation

-Usage and API documentation can be found a https://github.com/LeonidSavtchenko/Arachne Manual can be found https://github.com/LeonidSavtchenko/Arachne
+Manual and API documentation can be found a https://github.com/LeonidSavtchenko/Arachne

 <address>